 Is there simpler form of Pooja available to perform and to invoke the blessings of Lord Guber?
 One of the simplest forms of performing Lord Guber Pooja was narrated to me by a pundit and I take pleasure in sharing the same for the benefit of everyone.
-An important aspect of this Pooja is that one need not chant sanskritised mantras while performing the Pooja.
-Only dedication, sincerity and unflinching belief is suffice to perform the simplest Pooja for Lord Guber.
+An important aspect of this Pooja is that one need not chant only Sanskrit mantras while performing the Pooja.
+Only dedication, sincerity and unflinching faith is suffice to perform the simplest Pooja for Lord Guber.

 The model Yanthra as shown above should be drawn with pure rice powder white in colour, Red Vermilion powder used by ladies to put mark in their forehead and then the yellow turmeric powder.
 The outer border should be drawn with Vermilion powder and the numerals with rice powder (White).
 The words ‘Sree’ should be with turmeric powder (Yellow).

-Once someone has begun the Pooja, for some unavoidable reason, they could not continue the Pooja on some of the days due to any reason, they need not feel worried.
-The Pooja can be performed in continuation by someone in the same family staying in the same house, to ensure that the link of the nine days Pooja is not broken.
+Once someone commenced the Pooja, for some unavoidable reason, they could not continue the Pooja on some of the days due to any reason, they need not feel worried.
+The Pooja could be performed in continuation by someone in the same family staying in the same house, to ensure that the link of the nine days Pooja is not broken.

 How do you perform Pooja?
 Very simple.
-After you drew the Yanthra in the manner shown, keep the coins as shown above and then light up an oil lamp in front of the Yanthra and begin chanting one of the following prayers for which you specifically intended to perform the Pooja.
+After you drew the Yanthra in the manner shown, keep the coins as shown above and then light up an oil lamp in front of the Yanthra.
+Begin chanting one of the following prayers for which you specifically intended to perform the Pooja.